HarryRobertson/Mu/Demo/readme.md

 Also, it obviously needs unit tests and some focus on performance

-When this is fairly stable I want to build a second repo (working title 'Muster') to manage distributed apps built using Mu
+When this is fairly stable I want to build a second repo (working title 'Muster') to manage distributed apps built using Mu - possibly using Orleans for the distribution aspect.